microsoft/WhatTheHack/067-FabricLakehouse/Coach/Solution-05.md

 ## Finally

 Thanks for being a coach.
 We hope you enjoy delivering this hack as much as we enjoyed writing it.
-We value your feedback (and contributions) and you can always drop by our github diveshop, erm repo.
+We value your feedback (and contributions) and you can always drop by our GitHub diveshop, erm repo.

 ___Avast!
 Ye scurvy dogs!
 Yo ho ho and a bottle of rum!___